Mayor of Zamboanga City: Vice mayor of Zamboanga City

 The Vice Mayor is the second-highest official of the city.
 The vice mayor is elected via popular vote; although most mayoral candidates have running mates, the vice mayor is elected separately from the mayor.
 This can result in the mayor and the vice mayor coming from different political parties.

 The Vice Mayor is the presiding officer of the Zamboanga City Council, although he can only vote as the tiebreaker.
 When a mayor is removed from office, the vice mayor becomes the mayor until the scheduled next election.

-Former city councilor Cesar Iturralde was the incumbent Vice Mayor since 2007.
-Following his third and final term in 2019, he ran as Congressman for the Second District of Zamboanga City but was lost.
-Iturralde is now replaced by Rommel Agan who also happens to be a former city councilor.
+Former mayor Maria Isabelle Climaco is the incumbent Vice Mayor since 2025.